Principal, Karen J. Lapekas, Esq.

 This is why Karen founded Lapekas Law: to ensure that her clients do not give the IRS one dollar more than they owe or one dollar more than they can afford to pay.

 Outside of the office, Karen is a “Big Sister” to “Little Sister” Anahay.
 They were matched through Big Brothers Big Sisters in 2012.
-Karen is also devoted to philanthropic activities for Big Brothers Big Sisters of Miami, is a member of their Miracle Society, and served as an officer on the Women’s Committee.
-She is currently the Chair of the South Florida Tax Litigation Association, the pro bono coordinator for the U.S. Tax Court Calendar Call Program for Miami, and volunteers as an attorney for children in foster care through Lawyers for Children America.
+Karen is also devoted to philanthropic activities for Big Brothers Big Sisters of Miami.
+She is Chair of the South Florida Tax Litigation Association, on the Board of Directors for Legal Services of Greater Miami, the Board of Directors for the Tax Section of The Florida Bar, and the Board Certification Committee (Tax) for The Florida Bar.
+She is also the pro bono coordinator for the U.S. Tax Court Calendar Call Program for Miami, and volunteers as an attorney for children in foster care through Lawyers for Children America.
 She enjoys cycling, ballroom dancing, SCUBA, and long walks with “Romeo,” a Greyhound rescue.

 Karen is admitted to practice law in the Michigan, New York, and Florida State Courts, U.S. District Court for the Southern District of Florida, and the United States Tax Court.
 In matters before the IRS and the U.S. Tax Court, she can represent clients in all 50 states and the District of Columbia.